snowdrop01/Master_API/README.md

 # Master_API

-A backend master APIs which helpful for e-xommerce websites.
+A backend master APIs which helpful for e-commerce websites.